Tips to Get You Through the First Week of Breastfeeding

 Breastfeeding the First Week

 Preparing to have a baby can be pretty overwhelming, but breastfeeding doesn't have to be.
-Here are some tips to get you through breastfeeding the first week, as well as focusing on some of the challenges and how to overcome them.
-Breastfeeding is basically a learning process for both mother and baby.
+Here are some tips to get you through breastfeeding during the first week.
+Focus on some challenges and how to overcome them.
+Breastfeeding is a learning process for both mother and baby.
 The more you know what to expect, the better off you will be!
-The first week at home with your new baby can be stressful at times and you may feel like you don't have a clue what to do next; here are some helpful tips to get you through!
+The first week at home with your new baby can be stressful, and you may feel like you don't know what to do next.
+Here are some helpful tips to get you through!

 The latch; how important is it?:

 It's all about the latch!
-It is very important to have a good latch while breastfeeding the first week and beyond.
+A good latch while breastfeeding the first week and beyond is very important.
 What is a good latch, you ask?
-A good latch is one that isn't painful and doesn't leave your nipple looking like a tube of lipstick.
-Some discomfort is normal in the beginning but should definitely subside once baby starts actively getting milk.
-The baby's lips should be flanged out (kind of looks like a duck), their chin should be touching your breast and the nose up free, with more bottom breast in their mouth than top breast.
-If you cannot get the latch to feel good, or if you feel that the baby is not content after feedings then seeking the help of an International Board Certified Lactation Consultant (IBCLC) would be a great idea.
+A good latch isn't painful and doesn't leave your nipple looking like a tube of lipstick.
+Some discomfort is normal in the beginning but should subside once the baby starts actively getting milk.
+The baby's lips should be flanged out (kind of looks like a duck), their chin should be touching your breast, and the nose should be free, with more bottom breast in their mouth than top breast.
+If you cannot get the latch to feel good, or if you feel that the baby is not content after feedings, then seeking the help of an International Board Certified Lactation Consultant (IBCLC) would be a great idea.

 Symptoms of a poor latch; what to watch for: